Gazing At The Stars

 1950 — SR50/Roads

 1950 Frozen concentrate of citrus juices becomes a major industry.
 Florida ranks 12th in the nation in production of beef cattle.
 Federal census count 2,771,305 Floridians.

-1953 — The Florida Agricultural and Mechanical College for Negroes becomes Florida Agricultural and Mechanical University.
+1953 — The Florida Agricultural and Mechanical College for Negroes (FAMU) becomes Florida Agricultural and Mechanical University.

 1954 — The first Republican since 1885 is elected to Congress.
 Six Republicans are elected to the State House of Representatives.
 The Sunshine Skyway stretching 15.2 miles across Lower Tampa Bay is opened to toll traffic.

 1955 — The Legislature authorizes a state-long turnpike.
 Lawmakers are deadlocked for months in special session over reapportionment of the State Senate.